jarekzha/astar/README.md

 ## GO-PATH [WIP]

-A* pathfinding ported to Golang from Nodejs
+A* pathfinding and optional smoothing

 ## Usage